-- Trauma can be defined as psychological, emotional response to an event or an experience that is deeply distressing or disturbing. - Many believe that trauma is perhaps the most avoided, ignored, belittled, denied, misunderstood and untreated cause of human suffering. - Trauma is in the nervous system not in the event (Levine & Kline 07) - When traumatic events occur, the imprinting of neurological patterns is dramatically heightened. - Everyone that experiences that stressful event does not always equate to a person having trauma. - Many believe that there are 3 defining traumas complex, PTSD and developmental but many over look Historical trauma and the impact that it has - The body keeps the score- emotions literally have an anatomical mapping in the brain necessary for survival.
+- Trauma can be defined as psychological, emotional response to an event or an experience that is deeply distressing or disturbing. - Many believe that trauma is perhaps the most avoided, ignored, belittled, denied, misunderstood and untreated cause of human suffering. - Trauma is in the nervous system not in the event (Levine & Kline 07) - When traumatic events occur, the imprinting of neurological patterns is dramatically heightened. - Everyone that experiences that stressful event does not always equate to a person having trauma. - Many believe that there are 3 defining traumas Complex, PTSD and Developmental but many overlook Historical trauma and the impact that it has on Native Americans, African Americans and other ethnic groups. - ▶ The body keeps the score- emotions literally have an anatomical mapping in the brain necessary for survival.
 That is to say the emotion of fear has a very specific neural circuitry etched in the brain corresponding to specific physical sensations from various parts of the body (Levine & Kline 07).
 This is key in helping understand historical trauma.